-Funding Neuro began as “Wobbly Williams” in 2007 after its founder Bryn Williams was diagnosed with Parkinson’s Disease at the age of only 36.
+The Funding Neuro Story began as “Wobbly Williams” in 2007 after its founder Bryn Williams was diagnosed with Parkinson’s Disease at the age of only 36.

-There are a number of excellent charities that support specific neurological conditions, but none that focus on the common problems that affect all conditions.
-Funding Neuro seeks out medical professionals that are developing new technology and innovative research but also eliminating the problems that prevent the research getting into the patient.
-As with anything new and innovative, it can often be difficult to obtain funding for what many see as ‘high risk’.
+There are a number of excellent charities that support specific neurological conditions.
+None that focus on the common problems that affect all conditions.
+Funding Neuro seeks out medical professionals that are developing new technology and innovative research.
+Also eliminating the problems that prevent the research getting into the patient.
+As with anything new and innovative.
+It can often be difficult to obtain funding for what many see as ‘high risk’.
 High risks often result in accelerated cures – and that’s what Funding Neuro are here for.

 The breakthrough Convection Enhanced Delivery has opened up the possibilities of better treating numerous conditions.
 In the immediate future, Funding Neuro are planning to fund and support clinical trials for Glioblastoma, Huntington’s Disease and Motor Neurone Disease.
 Getting the treatments from the lab and into the patient is now a priority for the charity.